 A typical art study rotation consists of six artworks belonging to one artist over six weeks.
 This allows for one art study discussion of thirty minutes per week.
 In one school year, it is possible to study 6 different artists.

-- Adjust the amount of time spent on one artist with more or less artworks
+- Adjust the amount of time spent on one artist with more or less artwork

-- Only have art study during part of the year (example: during winter)
+- Only have art study during part of the year (for example: during winter)

 Wrapping up Describing Art in Spanish